Salt (2010 film): Casting

-Initial discussions took place in 2008 between Tom Cruise and Noyce about Cruise playing Edwin A. Salt.
+Initial discussions took place in 2008 between Cruise and Noyce about Cruise playing Edwin A. Salt.
 These discussions were going on for more than a year between the pair and their representatives.
 Cruise decided he was unable to commit to the script because he feared that the character was too close to his Mission: Impossible character Ethan Hunt.
 Cruise decided to work on Knight and Day, instead.
 The filmmakers tried to differentiate the character from Hunt, but eventually came to accept they were too similar and decided not to change the characteristics of Salt.
 Noyce said, "But, you know, he had a valid point.
 It was kind of returning to an offshoot of a character that he'd already played.
 It's like playing the brother, or the cousin, of somebody that you played in another movie."

 Columbia Pictures executive Amy Pascal suggested Angelina Jolie to Noyce, who had often spoken to Jolie in the past about a desire to create a female spy franchise.
 Pascal even invited Jolie for a Bond girl role, but the actress replied that she was more interested in playing James Bond herself, instead.
 Jolie was sent Salt's script in September 2008 and liked it.
 Wimmer, Noyce, and producer Lorenzo di Bonaventura went to visit Jolie at her home in France to discuss a possible script and character change.
 Writer Brian Helgeland helped with the character development and dialogue of the script based on the notes that came out of those discussions with Jolie and to accompany the gender change, the title character's name was changed to Evelyn Salt.